TimChinye/NestYourCSS/to-do-list.md

 # To-do List

 ## Next up:
-- Optimise for lighthouse
+- ???

-## To-do now, before [release]:
+## List of (potential) stuff to add to the site, after release:
 - Make a 'dev.nestyourcss.com' (for more frequent updates than nestyourcss.com)

-## List of (potential) stuff to add to the site, after release:
-- Refine nesting logic, optimize it.
 - Provide functionality for the 5 buttons on the hero section (link to github, view history, view settings, report bugs, share feedback)
 - Make history, settings, and a custom "share feedback" and "report a bug".
 - Re-make #codeEditor but with grid (with cqh on grid-template-columns: {widthUsingCqhAndVariables} {gap} {widthUsingCqhAndVariables};, parent would have container-type: inline-size, as it has a fixed width anyways)